sirin-koca/Project1/README.md

 # Python Fundamentals 🐍

-* Data Types:
-Python has various data types such as integers, floating-point numbers, strings, and booleans.
+* Data Types: Python has various data types such as integers, floating-point numbers, strings, and booleans.
-* Variables:
-Variables are used to store data values.
+* Variables: Variables are used to store data values.
 The assignment operator (=) is used to assign a value to a variable.
-* Operators:
-Python supports the usual mathematical operators such as +, -, *, /, and %.
+* Operators: Python supports the usual mathematical operators such as +, -, *, /, and %.
-* Control Flow:
-Python uses indentation to define control flow, instead of curly braces or keywords.
+* Control Flow: Python uses indentation to define control flow, instead of curly braces or keywords.
-* Functions:
-Functions are used to organize code and to perform specific tasks.
+* Functions: Functions are used to organize code and to perform specific tasks.
 The def keyword is used to define a function.
-* Modules:
-Python has a large standard library that includes modules for various tasks.
+* Modules: Python has a large standard library that includes modules for various tasks.
 Additional modules can be imported using the import keyword.

 ### Examples

 ```
 # variable assignment
 x = 5
+name = "Sirin"

 # arithmetic operations
 y = 2